 Are you reading this article on mobile?
 If yes, then probably half work is done.
 This means you are already aware of the shift of the current generation towards the mobile and the increasing time spent on it.
 Now, just a compilation of some meaningful statistics can help you formulate a right mobile marketing strategy for your business in the year 2018.

 1. As per Statista, there will be 4.9 billion mobile users all over the world by the year 2018 and it is also estimated that 2.5 billion out of them will be a smartphone user.
-This means over half of the mobile users are smartphone users.
+This means over half of mobile users are smartphone users.
 India is reported to have 530 million smartphone users by the year 2018.

 2. The Asia Pacific is the core region of growth of mobile subscribers.
 India and China together count for 1 billion mobile subscribers currently and both of these countries will account for nearly 50% of mobile subscriber growth from 2017-2020.
 Guess, this is due to the affordable mobiles from local manufacturers like Oppo, Xiaomi and etc.

-3. As per StatCounter, Android surpasses Windows this year with global OS share of 37.93% Further, in Q1 of 2017, Android was a leading mobile OS with a massive market share of 85% and the share of iOS was only 14.7%.
-Seems, the Android will dominate the markets in the coming year too.
+3. As per StatCounter, Android surpasses Windows this year with a global OS share of 37.93% Further, in Q1 of 2017, Android was a leading mobile OS with a massive market share of 85% and the share of iOS was only 14.7%.
+Seems, that Android will dominate the markets in the coming year too.

 5. According to Criteo, users browse 286% more products in apps than on the web.
-85% of mobile users are comfortable using an app than a mobile website.
-Users spend 18 times more time on an app than on mobile site.
+85% of mobile users are more comfortable using an app than a mobile website.
+Users spend 18 times more time on an app than on a mobile site.